Ray King (footballer): International career

-King made one international appearance for England 'B' on 22 May 1954 when he played the first half in a 2–0 defeat by their Swiss equivalents, before giving way to George Thompson at half time.
-He later toured with the full England squad, but never won a senior cap.
+King made one international appearance for England 'B' on 22 May 1954 when he played the first half in a 2–0 defeat by their Swiss equivalents before giving way to George Thompson at half-time.
+He later toured with the full England squad but never won a senior cap.
 He instead sat on the bench as cover for Reg Matthews.

 Coaching career

 King managed Boston United from 1957 to 1960.
 The "Pilgrims" were elected to the Southern League from the Midland League in 1958.
 They finished third in 1958–59 and ninth in 1959–60.
 He departed York Street after former chairman Ernest Malkensen returned to the club and re-appointed former manager Ray Middleton.
-He then took charge at Poole Town, who had just released all but one of their first team squad.
+He then took charge at Poole Town, who had just released all but one of their first-team squad.
 He won one promotion with the "Dolphins", as they finished as runners-up of the Southern League Division One in 1961–62.
-He also led them to the First Round of the FA Cup, before they then took Watford to a replay following a 2–2 draw at Vicarage Road.
-In 1963, he left Poole after only being offered a one-year contract, and took the management post at Sittingbourne.
-However he quickly left the "Brickies" after the club encountered trouble in paying his wages.
+He also led them to the first round of the FA Cup, before they then took Watford to a replay following a 2–2 draw at Vicarage Road.
+In 1963, he left Poole after only being offered a one-year contract and took the management post at Sittingbourne.
+However, he quickly left the "Brickies" after the club encountered trouble in paying his wages.
 King then coached at Oxford United under Arthur Turner.
 He gave pre-match massages to Ron Atkinson, who he stated had "the meatiest legs I had ever seen".
-King was offered the management position at Cambridge United, but a pay rise convinced him to stay at the Manor Ground.
-However he was sacked by Turner for 'disloyalty' after he applied for the management position at Cardiff City.
+King was offered the management position at Cambridge United.
+Instead, a pay rise convinced him to stay at the Manor Ground.
+However, he was sacked by Turner for 'disloyalty' after he applied for the management position at Cardiff City.

 He made a return to the Football League in November 1971, when he was appointed youth team manager at Luton Town by Harry Haslam.
 His charges included future professionals Andy King, Alan Biley, Lil Fuccillo, and Dave Carr.
-However he fell out with Haslam, and left Kenilworth Road during the 1974–75 campaign.
-He later did scouting work for Southampton, though quit the role after finding his payment did not meet the costs of driving to watch the players he was scouting.
+However, he fell out with Haslam, and left Kenilworth Road during the 1974–75 campaign.
+He later did scouting work for Southampton, though he quit the role after finding his payment did not meet the costs of driving to watch the players he was scouting.